carllosnc/reflutter/README.md

 **2 - Add [react.dart](https://github.com/carllosnc/reflutter/blob/master/lib/react.dart) file**

-`React.dart` is a simple file that will provide access to `useState`, `RenderLocal` and `RenderGlobal` widgets, add to the project and import as you need.
+`React.dart` is a simple file that will provide access to `globalState`, `RenderLocal` and `RenderGlobal` widgets, add to the project and import as you need.

 ---